TankaJahari/cyclistic.charliesun/README.md

 **Hour of Day**

- - Visualizing the data for rides per hour of day showed both similarities as well as differences in the two user types.
+ - Visualizing the data for rides per hour of day showed differences as well as similarities between the two user types.

- - For casual users, the ride count started low in the morning but continuously rose throughout the day and **peaked at 5PM** before a decline into the nighttime hours.
+ - For casual users, the ride count started low in the morning but continuously rose throughout the day and **peaked at 5PM** before seeing a decline into the nighttime hours.

  - For annual members, the ride count also started low in the early morning, but rose more rapidly and **spiked at 8AM**.
 It then trailed off until 12PM before rising again and **peaked at 5PM**.
-There was a steeper decline into the nighttime hours for annual members.
+There was a steeper decline into the nighttime hours for annual members, meaning they rode Cyclistic bikes less at night than casual users.

 <p align="center">
 <img src= "https://github.com/thecharliesun/cyclistic.charliesun/blob/main/Visualizations/Hour%20of%20Day.PNG?raw=true">